What Is Syndication on BlogHer?

 Why does BlogHer syndicate the work of women who blog?

-BlogHer's mission is to create opportunities for women who blog to pursue education, community, exposure and economic empowerment.
-Finding great writing and paying for that great work serves those last two prongs of our mission.
+BlogHer's mission is to create opportunities for women who blog to pursue education, community, exposure and economic empowerment—including finding and paying for great writing.

 What is syndication on BlogHer.com?

-BlogHer is always seeking to bring exposure and economic empowerment to female bloggers.
 We do our best to keep tabs on the blogosphere and highlight the most compelling posts we can find on BlogHer.com.
 If we syndicate your post, you’ll cross-post it to BlogHer.com and we will put it on our homepage, promote it via our social media channels and pay you $50 for allowing us the honor of running your work.
-We’ll also provide you with a badge so you can tell the world your work was syndicated on BlogHer.com.
+We’ll also provide you with a badge, so that you can tell the world your work was syndicated on BlogHer.com.

 How do I send you my posts?